-As our project this year with Tanzania involved health and fitness we organised World Cup Football matches in each country.
-The games in June were played between the schools that have a link with Tanzania and the games in October were played by the partner schools.
+As our project with Tanzania involved health and fitness we organised World Cup Football matches in each country.
+The games in June were played between the schools that have a link with Tanzania and the games in October were played by the partner schools in Tanzania and were organised by staff from the UK.
 Banners were made in each country and the children had a fantastic time.

 Our Partner School In Tanzania

-Miss Dooley is going to visit our partner school in Tanzania this October half term.
-She will be observing and teaching lessons in the school and working with staff in Tanzania to identify curriculum links.
-The focus for the work on this visit is health and fitness.
+Miss Dooley went to visit our partner school in Tanzania in October half term.
+She took part in observing and teaching lessons in the school and working with staff in Tanzania to identify curriculum links.
+The focus for the work on this visit was health and fitness.

 Mr Goodluck Malisa visited our school in June 2014 from the Kilimanjaro area of Tanzania.
 He is the headteacher of our partner school.
 During his visit he observed lessons and took part in teaching activities.
 He had an opportunity to look around the area and find out about our school and local community.